 History of the Old Church

-The building in Smithers we all refer to affectionately as “The Old Church” started out as St. James’ Anglican Church in 1913, the same year the Grand Trunk Pacific Railway founded the site we now call the Town of Smithers.
-Sitting on the corner of King St. and First Ave., St. James’ church and its church hall became a spiritual and community centre for the growing village and later town.
+The building in Smithers affectionately known as “The Old Church” was built in 1913 as the St. James’ Anglican Church in 1913.
+Sitting on the corner of King St. and First Avenue, St. James’ Church and its hall became a spiritual and community centre for the growing village.

 After the parish of St. James moved to its new home on Princess St. in 1975, the original parish church building was left unused and suffered disrepair and neglect.